jmiba/XWiki-Checkboxed-Task-Macro/README.md

 ## Macros and components

-* **CheckboxedTask**: Contains the **checktask** macro that inserts checkboxed tasks in pages amd a JavaScirpt listener that listens for checking/unchecking events
+* **CheckboxedTask**: Contains the **checktask** macro that inserts checkboxed tasks in pages and a JavaScript listener that listens for checking/unchecking events
 * **CheckboxedTaskListener**: Event listener that listens for creating and updating tasks on pages, adding xobjects to the respective pages
 * **CheckboxUpdater**: Is called by the JavaScript listener to update the xobject of a task when checked or unchecked
 * **Task Class**:  Xobject class that defines the properties of tasks to be saved